Roxhitttt/Google-IT-automation-with-python/README.md

 2. Artificial Intelligence: Artificial intelligence involves training machines to perform complex tasks through machine learning, differing from basic automation which follows explicit instructions.
 3. Appropriate Uses of Automation: Automation is suitable for tasks that are repetitive, high-risk for human error, or require consistent execution, such as traffic light regulation and data reporting.
 4. Automation: Automation refers to the use of technology to perform tasks without human intervention, replacing repetitive manual steps with automated processes.

+## Getting Computers to Work for You
+Imagine this scenario.
+Your company had a booth at a recent conference and has gathered a huge list of emails from people interested in learning more about your products.
+You want to send these people your monthly email newsletter, but some of the people on the list are already subscribed to receive it.
+So, how do you make sure everyone receives your newsletter without accidentally sending it to the same person twice?
+Well, you could manually check each email address one by one to make sure you only add new ones to the list.
+Sounds boring and inefficient, right?

+ You might accidentally miss new emails or add emails that were already there

+So, what could you do instead?
+You could get the computer to do the work for you.
+You could write a program that checks for duplicates and then adds each new email to the list.
+Your computer will do exactly as it's told, no matter how many emails there are in the list.

+#### Quesation : Which of the following tasks do you think are good candidates for automation?
+Check all that apply.

+1. Investigating reports that customers are having difficulty accessing your company's external website

+2. Periodically scanning the disk usage of a group of fileservers

+3. Installing software on laptops given to new employees when they are hired

+4. Designing a configuration management system for deploying software patches

+Ans - 2 & 3

+# Study Guide: Introduction to Programming

+## Key Terms

+* Programming languages : Programming languages are similar to human spoken languages in that they both use syntax and semantics.
+Programming languages are used to write computer programs.
+Some common programming languages include Python, Java, C, C++, C#, and R.

+* Computer program - A computer program is a step-by-step list of instructions that a computer follows to reach an intended goal.
+It is important to be clear and precise about the actions a computer program is supposed to perform because computers will do exactly what they are instructed to do.
+Computer programs can be long, complex, and accomplish a variety of tasks.
+They are often developed by computer programmers and software engineers, but anyone can learn to create them.
+Computer programs may involve a structured development cycle.
+They can be written in a wide variety of programming languages, such as Python, Java, C++,  R, and more.
+The completed format of a program is often a single executable file.

+* Automation - Automation is used to replace a repetitive manual step with one that happens automatically.

+* Output - Output is the end result of a task performed by a function or computer program.
+Output can include a single value, a report, entries into a database, and more.

+* Input - Input is information that is provided to a program by the end user.
+Input can be text, voice, images, biometrics, and more.

+* Functions - A function is a reusable block of code that performs a specific task.

+* Variables - Variables are used to temporarily store changeable values in programming code.

+# Python

+* Python interpreter : The program that reads what's in the recipe and translates it into instructions for your computer to follow

+# A Note on Syntax and Code Blocks

+When writing code, using correct syntax is critical.
+Even a small typo, like a missing parenthesis bracket or an extra comma, can cause a syntax error and the code won't execute at all.
+If your code results in an error or an exception, pay close attention to syntax and watch out for minor mistakes.
+A single wrong character could take hours to identify in long code so it is important to be mindful of syntax when writing code.

+#### Common syntax errors:

+* Misspellings
+* Incorrect indentations

+1. Missing or incorrect key characters:
+* Bracket types - ( curved ), [ square ], { curly }
+* Quote types - "straight-double" or 'straight-single', “curly-double” or ‘curly-single’
+* Block introduction characters, like colons - :

+* Data type mismatches
+* Missing, incorrectly used, or misplaced Python reserved words
+* Using the wrong case (uppercase/lowercase) - Python is a case-sensitive language